Key Accomplishments, FY 2015

 Enhanced understanding by policy makers, regulators, program managers, and organizations shaping public debate of economic issues related to adoption of economically and environmentally sustainable technologies and factors affecting trade of U.S. agricultural products (including biotech products), and strategies to increase markets for U.S. products, including biotech crop exports.

-USDA Agricultural Projections to 2023 suggest long run increases in global consumption, world trade, and agricultural commodity prices.
+USDA Agricultural Projections to 2024 suggest long run increases in global consumption, world trade, and agricultural commodity prices.
 Each year ERS coordinates the Department's Baseline projections for U.S. and world agriculture for the coming decade.
-The 2014 projections indicate that global agricultural production of most major crops remains high in the near term as producers around the world respond to the high farm commodity prices seen in recent years.
-Following those near-term adjustments, longrun developments for global agriculture reflect steady world economic growth and continued global demand for biofuels.
-Implications for the U.S. agricultural sector show that following near-term reductions, farm cash receipts and the value of U.S. agricultural exports grow beyond 2016 and net farm income remains historically high.
-The projections in this report helped shape USDA’s submission for the President’s FY 2015 Budget, and supported the Farm Service Agency’s estimation of budget costs for farm program commodities.
-They also provide the reference point for assessing effects of the Agricultural Act of 2014 on farmers, ranchers, and the farm sector.
+The 2015 projections indicate that the agricultural sector will adjust to lower prices for most farm commodities in the near term, as prices decline from highs in recent years.
+For crops, production response to lower prices will result in reduced acreage planted.
+In the livestock sector, lower feed costs will provide economic incentives for expansion.
+Longer run developments for global agriculture reflect steady world economic growth and continued global demand for biofuel feedstocks, which combine to support increases in consumption, trade, and prices of agricultural products.
+The 2015 long-term projections were presented in a session at the February 2015 USDA Agricultural Outlook Forum.
+The projections also helped shape the FY 2015 Budget, and supported the Farm Service Agency’s estimation of budget costs for farm program commodities.
 In addition to its importance for USDA’s policymakers, the annual Baseline projections report and related data products are essential references for public and private decision makers, receiving over 100,000 page views annually on the ERS website.

 USDA Priority Goal 4: Ensure that all of America's children have access to safe, nutritious, and balanced meals.